afarentino/getfit/README.md

 smartphone based fitness trackers require users to upload metrics to third-party cloud services for analysis.

-However, some users have privacy concerns over the sharing this data.
+However, some users have privacy concerns with publicly sharing this data.
 Reference: [USA today article](https://www.usatoday.com/story/sports/2019/08/16/what-info-do-fitness-apps-keep-share/1940916001/)

-The GetFit sample application reads as input a local text file containing user log entries of this data and converts it into a CSV file.
+The GetFit Sample Spring Native application reads as input a local text file containing user log entries exercise details data and converts it into a CSV file.

 ### Sample Text File Format